 We all like to save money, but sometimes the quest for savings can lead us into danger.

-More and more, people are taking control of the foods they eat, including growing and raising their own.
+More and more, people are taking control of the foods they eat, including growing and raising their own chicken.
 It is important to note that the practice isn't without its hazards.
+Here's how to recognize, avoid, and treat salmonella in your own back yard.

 While we humans tend to get the flu in winter, our dogs and cats are subject to dog flu year round.
 Dog and cat owners should be aware of the information this article provides.